-Dunamantina Tarahan Elizibilita Danninan anta Prospective Teacher Eligibility Requirements If the prospective applicant holds one of the following: NC Continuing License NC Continuing BK or Pre-K/K Add-on License NC Continuing Provisional BK or Pre-K/K Add-on NC Initial License NC Initial BK or Pre-K/K Add-on License Option 1 NC Initial Provisional BK or Pre-K/K Add-on License NC Lateral Entry BK License EXISTING LICENSURE NC Residency BK License NC Emergency License Teacher currently holds Out-of-State License an active or expired International License Professional Educator's License Educators must complete coursework at a rate of 6 semester hours per school year with a grade C or higher on each course or have met all educational requirements as stated in Child Care Rule .
-Please contact your BK Licensure Specialist to determine if requirements have been met by the educator for the specific license.
+Prospective Teacher Eligibility Requirements If the prospective applicant holds one of the following: Option 1 EXISTING LICENSURE Teacher currently holds an active or expired Professional Educator's License NC Continuing License NC Continuing BK or Pre-K/K Add-on License NC Continuing Provisional BK or Pre-K/K Add-on NC Initial License NC Initial BK or Pre-K/K Add-on License NC Initial Provisional BK or Pre-K/K Add-on License NC Lateral Entry BK License NC Residency BK License NC Emergency License Out-of-State License International License Educators must complete coursework at a rate of 6 semester hours per school year with a grade C or higher on each course or have met all educational requirements as stated in Child Care Rule.
+Please contact your BK Licensure Specialist to determine if requirements have been met by the educator for the charific license.
+The educator may not be edicible as a NC educator for the specific license.
 The educator may not be eligible as a NC Pre-K Lead Teacher if requirements have not been met.
-Fie-k Lead Teacher if Tequirements have not been met.
 Options 2A: Residency Birth-Kindergarten (BK) Licensure The Residency License replaced the lateral entry pathway to licensure.
-Definition Option 2 The Residency License as defined in § 115C.270.20.a.5 is a one-year license with an option to renew no more than twice within a 3-year period as determined by the EPP and the EES Unit.
-Residency Licensure allows UNLICENSED qualified individuals to obtain employment while meeting all requirements EDUCATOR for the designated teaching area.
-Teacher does not hold a The Residency License is requested by the EES Unit.
-NC Pre-K Lead Professional Educator's Teachers in nonpublic sites are required to submit an Enrollment License Application to the EES Unit.
-Eligibility for a Pacidonay DV License Eligibility for a Residency BK License Individuals must meet the requirements listed below to obtain a Residency License: Return to Top
+Option 2 Definition The Residency License as defined in § 115C.270.20.a.5 is a one-year license with an option to renew no more than twice within a 3-year period as determined by the EPP and the EES Unit.
+Residency Licensure allows UNLICENSED EDUCATOR qualified individuals to obtain employment while meeting all requirements for the designated teaching area.
+Teacher does not hold a Professional Educator's License The Residency License is requested by the EES Unit.
+NC Pre-K Lead Teachers in nonpublic sites are required to submit an Enrollment Application to the EES Unit.
+Eligibility for a Residency BK License Individuals must meet the requirements listed below to obtain a Residency License: Return to Top

-Employed in a nonpublic NC Pre-K classroom as a NC Pre-K Lead Teacher Hold a bachelor's degree from a regionally accredited institution with a cumulative GPA of 2.7 or higher Completed 24 semester hours of coursework relevant to the requested licensure area as determined by the Educator Preparation Program (EPP) Enrolled in a NC Department of Public Instruction approved Option 2 Educator Preparation Program (EPP) Option 2B: Emergency Birth - Kindergarten Licensure UNLICENSED EDUCATOR The request of an Emergency License is at the discretion of EES Unit Staff.
-Teacher does not hold a Professional Educator's License (continued) Definition The Emergency License is a one-year, nonrenewable license that provides an optional pathway to Residency Licensure.
-The Emergency License allows qualified individuals to obtain employment while meeting all requirements to convert to a Residency License.
-An Emergency License can only be requested by the EES Unit after receiving the eligibility denial regarding Residency BK Licensure from the EPP.
-A request for an Emergency License may be initiated for those who are not accepted into a Residency BK Licensure Program for the following reasons: • Late hire • GPA less than a 2.7 • Lack of 24 semester hours of Birth-Kindergarten content as determined by the Educator Preparation Program (EPP) .
-Teacher must have a minimum of 18 semester hours in Birth-Kindergarten content as determined by the FES Unit to qualify for an Emergency. content as determined by the EES Unit to qualify for an Emergen
+Issue Date: July 2023 Employed in a nonpublic NC Pre-K classroom as a NC Pre-K Lead Teacher Hold a bachelor's degree from a regionally accredited institution with a cumulative GPA of 2.7 or higher Completed 24 semester hours of coursework relevant to the requested licensure area as determined by the Educator Preparation Program (EPP) • Enrolled in a NC Department of Public Instruction approved Option 2 Educator Preparation Program (EPP) Option 2B: Emergency Birth - Kindergarten Licensure UNLICENSED The request of an Emergency License is at the discretion of EES Unit Staff.
+EDUCATOR Definition Teacher does not hold a The Emergency License is a one-year, nonrenewable license that provides Professional Educator's an optional pathway to Residency Licensure.
+The Emergency License License allows qualified individuals to obtain employment while meeting all requirements to convert to a Residency License. (continued) An Emergency License can only be requested by the EES Unit after receiving the eligibility denial regarding Residency BK Licensure from the EPP.

+A request for an Emergency License may be initiated for those who are not accepted into a Residency BK Licensure Program for the following reasons:

+- Late hire

+- GPA less than a 2.7

+- Lack of 24 semester hours of Birth-Kindergarten content as determined by the Educator Preparation Program (EPP).
+Teacher must have a minimum of 18 semester hours in Birth-Kindergarten content as determined by the EES Unit to qualify for an Emergency License